mstack/bootcamp-azure-cosmosdb/readme.md

 6. On the **Source Information** screen, select the **JSON file(s)** option from the **Import from** drop-down menu.
 7. Click **Add Files** and select to the sample JSON data set you downloaded in step 1.
 Click **Next** to proceed.
  ![Screen shot 007 Import JSON][7]
 8. On the **Target Information** screen, you will see a number of export target options.
-Select the **DocumentDB - Bulk import** option. *This allows you to import to a DocumentDB using a stored procedure for efficiency.
+Select the **Cosmos DB - Bulk import** option. *This allows you to import to a Cosmos DB using a stored procedure for efficiency.
 The tool will create, execute, and then delete the stored procedure from the target collection.**
 ![Screen shot 008 Import JSON][8]
-9. Switch to the **Azure Portal** and navigate to the **Keys menu** for your DocumentDB account.
+9. Switch to the **Azure Portal** and navigate to the **Keys menu** for your Cosmos DB account.
 10. Copy the **Primary Connection String** (this also contains the *Primary Key*)

 	![Screen shot 009 Import JSON][9]